kevinmaiden7/python-env-dojo/README.md

 ![](images/image3.png?raw=true)

-After the installation is complete, we can exit the wizard by pressing **Close**.
+After the installation completes, we can exit the wizard by pressing **Close**.

 Afterwards, we can open some CLI, like CMD or PowerShell, and check our Python version: